Forecasts have to be verified against some product to evaluate their performance.

 dim should not contain

-member when the comparison already computes ensemble means as in
+member when the comparison already computes ensemble

 You can also construct your own comparisons via the